 Image Reduction (for flashbacks and intrusive thoughts)

-Why partner with horses?
+*Why partner with horses?
 Horses have evolved for over 50 million years.
-They have relied on their sophisticated embodied instincts to sense threat and subtle changes in their environment, within each other and the larger animal kingdom to protect themselves and their herds across a myriad of varied territories.
+Throughout their evolution they have relied on their sophisticated social and embodied instincts to sense threat and subtle changes of information in their environment, within each other and the larger animal kingdom to protect themselves and their herds across a myriad of varied territories.
 In terms of evolution, horses have been extremely successful.
-Interestingly, they have a quicker flight response than that of a mouse, yet they are able to live peacefully, stabilising quickly after life threatening moments, returning to graze in quiet, cooperative community.
+Interestingly, they have a quicker flight response than that of a mouse, yet they are predisposed to living peacefully, stabilising quickly after any life threatening moments, returning to graze in quiet, cooperative community.
 They are hard wired to survive and thrive through strong, life-long relationships (attachment) to their herd.
 Observing how our herd lives offers us a window into their world of non-verbal, intuitive reasoning, processing and wellbeing maintenance (homeostasis).
 Their curiosity to seek connection with humans too helps us reflect, focus on and draw out our own inner process to find solutions to the intra and inter personal difficulties we may face at times, particularly as a result of traumatic experiences.

 No previous experience of horses is required and all interactions with horses are ground based.
 No riding is undertaken.
-Time with the horses can happen through protected contact (across a boundary or fence-line) - as you may discover, proximity is not the same as connection and this is something we explore as a key theme. _________________________________________________
+Time with the horses can happen through protected contact (across a boundary or fence-line) or within shared space with the herd through advanced inter-relational experiences, exploring self, other, connection and relationship. _________________________________________________

 Healing from Trauma/PTSD/C-PTSD is not linear.
-There is not a one-size-fits-all treatment and a lot of the work relies on re-establishing, then harnessing, your own innate ability to heal within the context of a 'felt' sense of safety.
+There is not a one-size-fits-all treatment and a lot of the work relies on re-establishing, then harnessing your own innate ability to heal within the context of a 'felt' sense of safety - neuroception.
 I take time to explore with you how, when and at what pace to proceed.

-You may be drawn to working with me if you enjoy and feel nurtured by being in outdoor, natural environments but also appreciate professional (clinically recognised) practice, for the safe processing of your experiences.
+You may be drawn to working with me if you enjoy and feel nurtured by being in quiet spaces and outdoor, natural environments, but also appreciate professional (clinically recognised) practice, for the safe processing of your experiences.
 I work collaboratively with services, referrers and other professionals to ensure duty of care and safeguarding.
-I am a member of the National Council of Psychotherapists, am enhanced DBS checked and fully qualified to Level 6 Diploma (Degree equivalent) in Equine Facilitated Psycho-Traumatology.
+I am a member of the National Council of Psychotherapists, am enhanced DBS checked and fully qualified to Level 6 Diploma in Equine Facilitated Psycho-Traumatology.
 I have undertaken training in Brainspotting (Phase 1 and Phase 2).